Registering the 4D Millimeter Wave Radar Point Clouds Via Generalized Method of Moments: Experiments

 \subsection{Synthetic experiments for Pairwise Registration}

-We first evaluate the performance of MMR on noiseless point clouds.
-Specifically, we select ``bun000.ply" from bunny dataset, ``dragonStandRight\_0.ply" from dragon dataset, ``happyStandRight\_0.ply" from buddha dataset and ``ArmadilloBack\_0.ply" from armadillo dataset.
-In order to satisfy the sparsity requirements for the experiments, the original point clouds are uniformly downsampled to 980, 1078, 791, and 641 points, respectively.
-Then we manually apply known transformations to create the source and target frames, as shown in Fig. \ref{fig: bunny_and_dragon}.
+We first evaluate the performance of GMMR on synthetic point clouds.
+In particular, we use ``bun000.ply'' from the Bunny dataset, ``dragonStandRight\_0.ply'' from the Dragon dataset, ``happyStandRight\_0.ply'' from the Buddha dataset, and ``ArmadilloBack\_0.ply'' from the Armadillo dataset. {To emulate the sparsity characteristics of 4D radar measurements, each model is down-sampled using the voxel grid filtering algorithm provided by the Point Cloud Library (PCL) \cite{rusu20113d}, resulting in point clouds containing 980, 1078, 791, and 641 points, respectively.
+The same point clouds are used for all compared methods below to ensure a fair comparison.} And a rigid transformation is then manually applied to generate the source and target frames, as illustrated in Fig. \ref{fig: bunny_and_dragon}.
 The goal is to recover the applied transformation as accurately as possible.

-We evaluate registration performance using two error metrics: the translation error (m) and the rotation error (deg).
-The errors are computed between the estimated transformation $\hat{\theta}_{M,N}$ and the ground truth transformation $\theta_0$.
-In particular,
+Consequently, we evaluate the registration performance using two error metrics: the translation error (m) and the rotation error (deg).
+The errors are computed between the estimated transformation $\hat{\theta}_{M,N}$ and the ground truth transformation $\theta_0$ as follows